CDL-Quantum/CohortProject_2021/Week4_NLP/Business_Application.md

 As we can see from the graphs below, our QNLP work shows as a general rule of a thumb that:

-* similar concepts are close together (e.g. "earth" is close to "round", "Artic" is close to "North").
+* similar concepts are close together (e.g. "Earth" is close to "round", "Artic" is close to "North").
 We could expect that feelings like joyful and happy would be close to each other.
 * opposite concepts are on the oposite side of the circle (e.g. "north" is away from "south", "round" is away from "flat".
-We could expect that that feelings like angry and happy would oppose each other.
+We could expect that feelings like angry and happy would oppose each other.
 * unrelated concepts are orthogonal (e.g. "earth "and "north", "antartic" and "flat").
 We could expect that that emotional concepts (joy, sadness, etc) to be unrelated to appraisal dimensions such as valence and arousal.

 <center>